-Worldwide Molloy Clan Rally & Reunion to be held August 15 - 17, 2014 in Tullamore, County Offaly
+Worldwide Molloy Clan Gathering to be held August 15 - 17, 2014 in Tullamore, County Offaly

 If you haven’t been to Ireland yet, we hope this is the time you finally make the leap.
 It is an incredible experience to return to the land of your ancestry.
-Ireland is a gorgeous country, populated by friendly and interesting people.
 Ancient sites that span the millennia are found throughout the country.
 Ireland has activities to offer people of all ages and interests.

 So come to Ireland!
 The good memories and new friendships you make will last a lifetime.